Danielto1404/aleo-boosting/leo-transpiler-python/README.md

     }
 ```

 You can see `Probas` structure above that's becase we have 3 classes in our dataset.
 You can also see `class_0_proba`, `class_1_proba`, `class_2_proba` variables, which are probabilities of each class.
-We can use this probabilities later on our service.
+You can use them in your service later on.

 ___